Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Reproducibility Information

 \subsubsection{Retrieval Datasets}

 We utilize three pertinent fields from the DrugBank database \citep{drugbank} for each small molecule drug in our zero-shot retrieval task: the Description field, the Pharmacodynamics field, and the Anatomical Therapeutic Chemical (ATC) classification.
 Specifically, the DrugBank-Description provides a comprehensive overview of the drug’s chemical characteristics, historical development, and regulatory status.
 The DrugBank-Pharmacodynamics section details the mechanisms through which the drug influences or alters the organism in which it is used.
 This includes both desired and undesired effects (commonly referred to as side effects).
 Lastly, the DrugBank-ATC classification system organizes the molecules into groups based on the organs or systems they target, along with their therapeutic, pharmacological, and chemical properties.
 The datasets consist of 1154, 1005, and 3007 molecule-text pairs for each field, respectively.
+To test the generalizability of FineMolTex on unseen molecules and texts, given a molecular graph, we select its corresponding molecular description as the positive candidate, and randomly select molecular descriptions from other molecules as negative candidates, aiming to identify the textual description that best aligns with the molecular graph, following \citep{moleculestm}.